yura4350/Draughts_application_simple/README.md

-This is a project, which will include GUI and AI with the effective realization of MiniMax algorithm in python# Draughts_application_simple
+This is a project, which will include GUI and AI with the effective realization of MiniMax algorithm in python